 The Article 20 Network defends and advances the human right to Freedom of Peaceful Assembly worldwide.

-The principal objectives of the Article 20 Network are to call attention to abridgments of and assaults on the Freedom of Assembly and to foster positive public attitudes toward assembly and its practitioners.
-The Article 20 Network's work includes:
+The Article 20 Network calls attention to abridgments of and assaults on the freedom of assembly and fosters positive public attitudes toward assembly and its practitioners.

-Our team brings a variety of experiences as lecturers, artists, and entrepreneurs.
+Our team brings a variety of experiences as human rights scholars, lawyers, nonviolence experts, and activists.
 Together, we form a passionate, results-driven team devoted to a vision of humanity enjoying the benefits of thriving democracies perpetually balanced by public demonstration.

 Dan Aymar-Blair Executive Director, Co-Founder